-Diagnostic correlation between MRI and arthroscopy based on Wilcoxon Signed Rank Test p value was higher for LM than for ACL and MM.
-Those results were comparable to recent study from Duong et al. who found 88% vs 86% accuracy for lateral and medial meniscal lesions respectfully.
-In our study, a higher number of injuries to the lateral meniscus compared to the medial one was observed using both diagnostic methods.
-One explanation could be the relatively small sample size which is also comparable to the results form Duong et al. [16].
+Diagnostic correlation between MRI and arthroscopy based on Wilcoxon signed-rank test showed that the p value was higher for LM than for ACL and MM.
+These results are comparable to a recent study by Duong et al. [16], who found 88% vs. 86% accuracy for lateral and medial meniscal lesions, respectively.
+In our study, a higher number of injuries to the LM compared to the medial one were observed using both diagnostic methods.
+One explanation could be the relatively small sample size, which is also comparable to the results form Duong et al. [16].
 We believe that with an increase in the sample, the ratio of these injuries would be closer to literature data, which is also one of the limitations of the study.

-The disadvantage of our research could be that not all MRI examinations were performed by the same technic.
+The disadvantage of our research could be that not all MRI examinations were performed by the same technique.